-It is very likely that, in your own life, you’ve faced the problem you’re trying to solve—in your work, with your husband, your wife, your kids, your hobbies, etc. And for that problem, you didn’t find a good solution in the market.
+Probably, in your own life, you’ve faced the problem you’re trying to solve—in your work, with your husband, your wife, your kids, your hobbies, etc. And for that problem, you didn’t find a good solution in the market.

-Or maybe you are familiar with a bad situation that happens with other people and you feel compelled to help them with your knowledge on solving that issue.
+Maybe you are familiar with a bad situation that happens with other people and you feel compelled to help them with your knowledge on solving that issue.

-So, you may know this problem quite well.
+You know this problem quite well.
 Right?

-However, when you decide to build a business based on a solution you’ve created to address a problem, it is not about you and your thoughts anymore.
-It’s about your customers’ lives.
+However, when you decide to build a business based on a solution you’ve created to address a problem, it is not about you and your thoughts anymore; it’s about your customers’ lives.

 WHY IS THIS A FUNDAMENTAL QUESTION?